Interpreting the agency of possessed women in a postcolonial comparative study: Toward a concept of instrumental agency

 I propose a concept for interpreting the agency of possessed women, "instrumental agency."
 The concept shifts the discussion of agency away from a model of subjects (agents) toward the analysis of practices which constitute a receptive subject who is far from passive, but instead functions as the instrumental agency through which ancestors, deities or spirits remind communities of their historical obligations, and do work in the world toward the production of a moral order.
 "Knowledge" of the possessing ancestors, deities or spirits is an epistemological impossibility, but the concept allows a discursive space for the theological terms by which a people identifies possession phenomena.
 Rather than imposing modern, psychological interpretations which elide or erase indigenous explanations, the concept of instrumental agency indicates that the woman's subjectivity is instrumental for forces external to human consciousness.

 The chapters of the dissertatian are organized around the themes of Work, War and Play(s), examining possession phenomena in Malaysia, Zimbabwe, and in the theaters of Greek antiquity and Yiddish theater in the twentieth century.
 These case studies exemplify the relationship of women's religious lives to systems of power and highlight the specific agency of possessed women.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Keller, Mary Louise, "Interpreting the agency of possessed women in a postcolonial comparative study: Toward a concept of instrumental agency" (1998).
 Religion - Dissertations.
-Paper 38.
+38.